You are currently viewing About Your Organic Farm Food: Market Box CSA – August 5, 2024

 Potatoes, Red – Small to medium-sized tubers with bright red or pink skin and creamy, white flesh.
 They have a subtly sweet and buttery flavor and are known for their smooth, firm texture.
 Nutritionally, red potatoes are low in calories and fat but high in potassium, vitamin C, and dietary fiber.
 They also contain antioxidants such as anthocyanins, which are beneficial for heart health.
 Usage: Red potatoes are versatile in the kitchen and hold their shape well during cooking, making them ideal for boiling, roasting, grilling, and adding to salads and stews.
 Parsley Potatoes are one of my favorite ways to prepare them.
 They can be mashed for a creamy texture or sliced and baked as a side dish.
 Also try Garlic Roasted Red PotatoesStorage: Store red potatoes in a cool, dark, and well-ventilated area such as a pantry or cellar for up to several weeks.
 Avoid refrigeration as it can affect their texture and flavor.

 Summer Squash/Zucchini – green summer squash is often called zucchini but there are many varieties of various green and yellow that are interchangeable in recipes.
 Try a simple sautee or stir fry.
 Grilled Summer Squash with Red Onion and Feta also uses your onions.
-Check out my blog post for 10 Exit Strategies for Summer Squash Overload.
 Use zucchini (or summer squash) in your baking.
 Mock Apple Cobbler is so delicious no one will ever know it’s zucchini unless you tell them!
 Zucchini Brownies are a fun way to sneak in some veggies and the zucchini makes them super moist.
 Love zucchini bread?
 Give this Lemony Summer Squash Bread a try, too!

 Sweet Corn – To prepare sweet corn, peel off husks and silk.
 Boil in water for 5 – 8 minutes and serve hot with plenty of good butter and salt.
 You can eat corn raw or cook it in the oven or grill with the husks on (usually after soaking them in water.)
 Shuck the cob by pulling the husks down the ear and snapping off the stem.
 The silks will fall off as you cook the corn.
 Rinse under cold water.
 If you see a worm in the tip, just cut out the damaged section — the rest of the cob is still edible!
 To cut the kernels off the cob, stand the cob upright on its base and run a sharp knife from the tip of the ear down to the base.
 Save those used cobs for making broth!
 You can store sweet corn in the fridge for a day or two but you should eat it soon for the best flavor.
 Need recipes?
 Here are 30 Sweet Corn Recipes.
 I love making Mexican Elote with sweet corn.
 Try a fresh Corn Salsa with your favorite tortilla chips.